anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 ## Statefull Join Proxy

-In stateful mode, the joining
-node forwards the DTLS
-messages to the EST Server.
+In stateful mode, the joining node forwards the DTLS messages to the BRSKI Registrar.

 Assume that the Pledge does not know the IP address of the EST Server it needs to contact.
+In that situation, the Join Proxy must know the (configured or discovered) IP address of a BRSKI Registrar.
+(Discovery can be based upon {{I-D.ietf-anima-bootstrapping-keyinfra}} section 4.3, or via DNS-SD service discovery {{RFC6763}})
-In that situation, the Join Proxy knows the (cofigured or discovered) IP address of a EST Server that the Pledge needs to contact.
-The Pledge initiates its request as if the Join Proxy is the intended EST Server.
+The Pledge initiates its request as if the Join Proxy is the intended Registrar.
 The Join Proxy changes the IP packet (without modifying the DTLS message) as in the previous case by modifying both  the source and destination addresses to forward the message to the intended EST Server.
 The Join Proxy maintains a 4-tuple array to translate the DTLS messages received from the EST Server and forward it to the EST Client.
+This is a form of Network Address translation, where the Join Proxy acts as a forward proxy.
 In {{fig-statefull2}} the various steps of the message flow are shown:

 ~~~~
 +------------+------------+-------------+--------------------------+